A preschool child twists a craft stick into a damp sponge in a small container while a grown-up sits nearby at the table.

 Step 02

-Press the damp sponge firmly into the plastic container.
+Press the sponge firmly into a plastic container that holds it in place.

 Step 03